MinhTien088/Customer-Segmentation-Analysis/README.md

 This repository contains code and data for customer segmentation analysis using R and Python.
 The analysis is based on an e-commerce dataset obtained from Kaggle.

+The analyses in this repository are based on the analysis by [FABIENDANIEL](https://www.kaggle.com/fabiendaniel) for reference purposes.

 ## Dataset

 The dataset used in this analysis is available on Kaggle: [E-Commerce Data](https://www.kaggle.com/datasets/carrie1/ecommerce-data).
 It contains information about customers, their orders, and product details.